mpcarl-ibm/crs-docs/_gettingstarted/ordering-billing.md

 2. Navigate to the object storage page, by clicking **Storage** > **Object Storage** in the Navigation menu.
 3. Click the **order object storage** link on the top right to open the order menu.
 4. Select **IBM Cloud Object Storage** in the **Storage Type** menu.
 5. Click **Continue** and complete the order after accepting the Master Service Agreement.
-The New object storage account will be provisioned momentarily and will show up in the objects list when it is done.
+The new object storage account will be provisioned momentarily and will show up in the objects list when it is done.

 #### Credentials
 1. Credentials and available endpoints can be viewed, by clicking the  **View Credentials** link on the top right of the details page.